 A similar problem played out for a graduate student who hoped to use the library’s Wayback Machine-esque web archive of election campaign sites, in order to see whether candidates changed positions after an event.
 But since crawlers build Web ARChive files by time of site capture, without thematic consistency, queries returned prohibitively large amounts of unrelated data.
 Plus, files just get massive overall.

-“Before a researcher works with web archives, they need to do some significant data reduction,” said Kate Zwaard, director of digital strategy at the Library of Congress “And it’s not easy for us to transfer these many-terabytes-large collections to researchers.
+“Before a researcher works with web archives, they need to do some significant data reduction,” said Kate Zwaard, former director of digital strategy at the Library of Congress.
+“And it’s not easy for us to transfer these many-terabytes-large collections to researchers.
 It costs money.”

 Collection interfaces are often built item-level, without a window on the whole.